Samhain Rituals

 Samhain Ritual Ideas

 Gather photos, heirlooms, or objects that remind you of loved ones and arrange them in a small, dedicated space.
 This can be a shelf, a table, or even a corner of a room.
-Add natural elements like autumn leaves, stones, or seasonal flowers to make it feel intentional and grounded.
+In my home office, I had a gallery wall filled with all the photos I’ve collected throughout my genealogical journey.
+Although the space is currently undergoing a bit of a facelift, I plan to add in picture shelves so that I can more easily swap out photos as their stories call to me.

 02. Light a Candle for Your Ancestors